 Senior Heritage Consultant

-You will act as project leader on a variety of projects in your region, making decisions, providing heritage advice, advocacy and guidance and preparing fee proposals and tender submissions for heritage projects.
+Based in our London studio and reporting to the regional heritage team leader, you will act as project leader on a variety of projects, making decisions, providing heritage advice, advocacy and guidance.
 Your focus will be providing bespoke and high-quality advice, with outputs including conservation management plans, significance and capacity analysis, and heritage impact assessments.

-A key element of the role will be to continue to grow our client base in your region, requiring experience in business development, networking and drawing upon existing contacts.
-There is an expectation, that in time, you would take on management of other team members in your region, managing resource, reviewing work, building a pipeline of work for the team and growing the team’s skills.
+A key element of the role will be to help expand our project portfolio in the south east, requiring experience in business development, bid preparation, networking and drawing upon existing contacts in the region.
+There is an expectation that you would over time take on management of other team members in your region, managing resource, financial profitability, reviewing work.

 - Excellent skills and demonstrable experience of archival and desk-based research, on-site built fabric analysis and producing well-written reports.